NONOThingC/LeetcodeExercise/README.md

 # LeetcodeExercise
-This repository is leetcode solution recorded by NONOC and.
+This repository is leetcode solution recorded by NONOC and royean.